craftercms/docs/source/reference/project-tools/index.rst

 This section contains details on project tools such as Configuration Management, Plugin Management, Encryption Tool, etc.

-.. _newIa-navigating-project-tools:
+.. _navigating-project-tools:

 ------------------------
 Navigating Project Tools
 ------------------------

 In this section, we discuss the available modules in the |projectTools| dialog from any of the available out-of-the-box blueprints.
-The modules available in the Project Tools can be configured by following :ref:`newIa-user-interface-configuration`
+The modules available in the Project Tools can be configured by following :ref:`user-interface-configuration`

 To get to |projectTools|, click on the **Toggle Sidebar** icon (CrafterCMS logo with hamburger next to it) at the top left of your browser, if it's not yet open.